Aletheia: What Makes RLVR For Code Verifiers Tick?: Additional Experiment Details

 While prior work finds the quality of chosen responses to be more important~\citep{panWhatMattersData2025}, we hypothesize that the reverse is true in a verifiable setting, where the quality of the ``chosen'' sample is fixed (correct), but the rejected quality can vary.
 Moreover, DPO is known to be sensitive to OOD shifts~\citep{xuDPOSuperiorPPO2024}.
-Thus, we distribute the incorrect responses evenly between those generated by the $1.5-14$B models.
-This also ensures that the negative samples for DPO come from generations similar to on-policy sampling.
-Our hypothesis is validated by the strong performance of our DPO models, even rivalling the fully online GRPO at larger sizes.
+Thus, we distribute the incorrect responses evenly between those generated by the \texttt{1.5-14B} models.
+This also ensures that the negative samples for \texttt{DPO} are drawn from generations similar to those from on-policy sampling.
+Our hypothesis is validated by the strong performance of our \texttt{DPO} models, even rivaling the fully online \texttt{GRPO} at larger sizes.

-RAFT is trained with a learning rate of $2\text{e-}6$ and an effective batch size of $64$.
+\texttt{RAFT} is trained with a learning rate of \texttt{2e-6} and an effective batch size of \texttt{64}.
 Consistent with~\citet{dongRAFTRewardRAnked, xiongMinimalistApproachLLM2025}, no KL penalty is applied.
 In preliminary runs, we found that fine-tuning on the entire batch of correct responses leads to overfitting, especially in large models that generate a high proportion of correct responses.
-We mitigate this effect by fine-tuning on a maximum of $5$ correct responses per group (See \cref{sec: extended-raft} for more details).
+We mitigate this effect by fine-tuning on a maximum of \texttt{5} correct responses per group (See \cref{sec: extended-raft} for more details).